Economy: Indicators

 The gross domestic product (GDP) of a country is a measure of the size of its economy, or more specifically, monetary measure of the market value of all the final goods and services produced.
 The most conventional economic analysis of a country relies heavily on economic indicators like the GDP and GDP per capita.
-While often useful, GDP only includes economic activity for which money is exchanged.
+The median income represents the economic situation of the average person.

+Real values, such as real GDP, are adjusted for inflation, while nominal values unadjusted for inflation.

-Due to the growing importance of the financial sector in modern times, the term real economy is used by analysts as well as politicians to denote the part of the economy that is concerned with the actual production of goods and services, as ostensibly contrasted with the paper economy, or the financial side of the economy, which is concerned with buying and selling on the financial markets.
-Alternate and long-standing terminology distinguishes measures of an economy expressed in real values (adjusted for inflation), such as real GDP, or in nominal values (unadjusted for inflation).
+The term real economy is used by analysts as well as politicians to denote the part of the economy that is concerned with the actual production of goods and services, as ostensibly contrasted with the paper economy, or the financial side of the economy, which is concerned with buying and selling on the financial markets.

 Studies

 The study of economics are roughly divided into macroeconomics and microeconomics.
 Today, the range of fields of study examining the economy revolves around the social science of economics, but may also include sociology, history, anthropology, and geography.
 Practical fields directly related to the human activities involving production, distribution, exchange, and consumption of goods and services as a whole are business, engineering, government, and health care.
 Macroeconomics is studied at the regional and national levels, and common analyses include income and production, money, prices, employment, international trade, and other issues.